I used to be a bit of a party girl though you wouldn’t think so if you met me now.

 So much emphasis is put on celebrities (and I use that term loosely).

-I have a shock announcement coming, so prepare yourself – Celebrities are just people.
+I have a shocking announcement coming, so prepare yourself – Celebrities are just people.
 They might make more money or be better looking, but they are simply people.
-They eat, cry, sleep, breathe – just like the rest of us.
+They eat, cry, sleep, and breathe – just like the rest of us.